-Centering Single Reel 5.5.2
+5.5.2 Centering Single Reel

-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before making adjustments to machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before adjusting machine.

-1. Measure the clearance at locations (A) between the reel and endsheets.
-The clearances should be the same if the reel is centered.
-If not centered, continue on the next step.
+- 1. Measure the clearance at locations (A) between the reel and endsheets.
+The clearances should be the same if the reel is centered. - If the reel is not centered, proceed to Step 2, page 58. - If the reel is centered, proceed to 5.6 Adjusting Draper Tension, page 59.